muthuswamydavidmichaelrajkumar/muthuswamydavidmichaelrajkumar/index.md

 Says it all doesn't it?
 Prayer is the key to the heart of God.
 Prayer is the only way to a real and personal relationship with God.

-Here are some reasons why one should pray.
+Here are some reasons why we should pray.

 * Pray and acknowledge that God is Sovereign and Almighty.
 * Pray because it is from God that we receive everything.
 So thank God for all the blessings.